Golden Cove

 Golden Cove is a codename for a CPU microarchitecture developed by Intel and released in November 2021.
 It succeeds four microarchitectures: Sunny Cove, Skylake, Willow Cove, and Cypress Cove.
 It is fabricated using Intel's Intel 7 process node, previously referred to as 10 nm Enhanced SuperFin (10ESF).

-The microarchitecture is used in the high-performance cores (P-core) of the 12th-generation Intel Core processors (codenamed "Alder Lake") and will power fourth-generation Xeon Scalable server processors (codenamed "Sapphire Rapids").
+The microarchitecture is used in the high-performance cores (P-core) of the 12th-generation Intel Core processors (codenamed "Alder Lake") and fourth-generation Xeon Scalable server processors (codenamed "Sapphire Rapids").

 History and features

 Intel first unveiled Golden Cove during their Architecture Day 2020, with further details released at the same event in August 2021.
 Similar to Skylake, Golden Cove was described by Intel as a major update to the core microarchitecture, with Intel stating that it would "allow performance for the next decade of compute".
 Intel also described Golden Cove as the largest microarchitectural upgrade to the Core family in a decade, touting a 19% increase in instructions per cycle (IPC) over Cypress Cove.
 At the event in 2021, Intel revealed the Gracemont and Golden Cove architectures would both be bundled in a hybrid architecture into its Alder Lake CPUs for desktops and laptops.
 It was described as "the successor to Intel's 10-nm Sunny Cove microarchitecture."
 It was also announced that the Golden Cove cores would support hyper-threading, which allows two threads to run on one core.
-"P-cores" based on Golden Cove stood for "performance", while "E-cores" based on Gracemont stood for "efficient."
+"P-cores" based on Golden Cove stand for "performance", while "E-cores" based on Gracemont stand for "efficient."

 In August 2021, Golden Cove design followed "the Willow Cove core in Tiger Lake, the Sunny Cove core in Ice Lake, and the derivative Cypress Cove core in Rocket Lake."

 Succeeding Willow Cove, in 2021 the Golden Cove was described as competing against AMD's Zen 3 and Zen 4-based processors.
 Golden Cove is based on the 10 nm Enhanced SuperFin node by Intel, which was later renamed to Intel 7.
 When modifying Willow Cove, writes Hardware Times, Intel announced in 2021 that both Golden Cove and Gracemont "expanded the back and front-end, improved the out-of-order execution (OoO) capabilities, and focused more on power efficiency and real-world performance."

 In January 2022, TechRadar noted that the upcoming Intel Alder Lake-P processors, mobile variants of Alder Lake with Golden Cove, could possibly use up to "six Golden Cove cores with 12 threads alongside eight Gracemont cores with eight threads," noting other permutations were also possible.
 In April 2022, it was reported that Raptor Lake, a "refresh" of Alder Lake, might utilize the Golden Cove and Gracemont cores.
 It was also reported in April 2022 that Sapphire Rapids would utilize Golden Cove cores.